JadyLiu/aicamp-demo/README.md

-# AI Camp Demo - Sep 20, 2025 - Agentic AI in Production
+# AI Camp Demo - Agentic AI in Production

+This is not ready for production.